Tisipi/llm-ai-engineering/README.md

 # LLM Engineering Projects

 This repository contains Python programs created as part of the [LLM Engineering: Master AI and Large Language Models](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models) course on Udemy.
+The course covers practical applications of large language models in Python.

 ## Current Projects